CFD Analysis

-On average, we reduce the operating costs of our clients’ facilities by 25%.
+On average, the insight that CFD provides our clients with existing data centers, results in reduced operating costs by 25%.
 (In extreme cases we have reduced electrical costs by over 50%).
 That typically means an ROI of less than 8 months.

 Image 1 – CFD with temperature planes in the Hot and Cold aisles, and another cross-section temperature plane